 In essence, it is our human brain, that decides what we think of a brand, and how we want to interact with it.

-As business leaders evolve, markets become more competitive and move faster in every conceivable way, brands must become a liquid, ever evolving part of this.
+As business leaders evolve, the competition the the markets increases, and markets move faster in every conceivable way, brands must become a liquid, ever-evolving part of this.
 Defining what type of brand you (or your products) are today, and where you want to go is an essential part of creating a future-proof business.

 Starting off with understanding who you are today…

 You may think that you know your brand.
 Congratulations, you are one of only 25% of employees / leaders worldwide that truly does.
-Knowing your brand, means knowing what your key audiences, stakeholders and in the end, customers think of it.
+Knowing your brand means knowing what your key audiences, stakeholders, and in the end, customers think of it.
 And why they think that way about it.
-And it does not matter if you are Tesla or Apple or Joe’s Bar in southeast Milwaukee, if you have clients, you have people interacting with your brand.

-So the starting point of any archetype exploration is to place your brand at the right part of the circle, based on how you are perceived today.
-By your most important audiences.
-This usually requires some sort of analysis or stakeholder audit.
-Don’t forget checking with your employees though.
-Remember the 25%.
+The starting point of any archetype exploration is to place your brand on the archetype wheel – based on how you are perceived today by your most important audiences.

 … then who you strive to become.

 Which archetype you want to be perceived as has implications and sets guidelines for how the business should be run, how the brand needs to act, and what strategic decisions need to be made to make this work.